huang940822/116-VIPS-Adaptive-Traffic-Signal/application/MMP/README.md

 # Middleware Message Proxy (MMP)

-The MMP application handles the cloud packet rx/tx as a middleware proxy.
+The MMP application handles the cloud package rx/tx as a middleware proxy.

 ---